 It is not known if police will file charges against the wrong-way driver.

 Wrong-way crashes like the one that occurred last night often result in severe injuries or deaths.
 Victims of these horrific crashes may be entitled to compensation from the negligent driver for lost wages, pain and suffering, medical expenses, and other damages.

 The Fort Worth car crash lawyers at Stephens, Anderson & Cummings can defend your rights after an accident and pursue the compensation you deserve.

 Contact us today for a free, no obligation legal consultation.
-We will not charge legal fees unless there is a favorable resolution of your claim.
+Our personal injury lawyers will not charge legal fees unless there is a favorable resolution of your claim.